Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: Introduction

-\textbf{Research Gaps.} The growing reliance on the supply chain in developing and deploying LLMs introduces a new dimension of challenges, particularly in terms of security.
-However, most existing security research has primarily focused on content safety aspects, including adversarial attacks~\cite{liu2024adversary,andy2023universal}, jailbreaks~\cite{shen2024dan,xu2024jailbreak}, and backdoor attacks~\cite{li2024backdoorllm,zhao2025surveybackdoor}, which exploit vulnerabilities in the models themselves to manipulate outputs or bypass safety mechanisms.
-While these studies have provided valuable insights into specific content-related vulnerabilities, they largely overlook the security properties of the underlying system software ecosystem.
-Furthermore, despite some emerging efforts to address vulnerabilities in LLM software systems~\cite{zhao2024malhug,zhu2025tensorflow,liu2024llmrce,pedro2025prompt2sql}, these efforts remain fragmented and limited in scope, lacking a comprehensive and systematic understanding of vulnerabilities across the entire LLM ecosystem.
-For instance, it remains unclear which components are most prone to vulnerabilities, and what root causes underlie these issues.
-The effectiveness of existing detection techniques in addressing the unique challenges of LLM systems remains uncertain.
-Without a systematic analysis of these aspects, securing the increasingly complex LLM ecosystem remains a significant challenge.
+\textbf{Research Gaps.} Recent security reports~\cite{raycve,ollamacve,transformercve} have uncovered lots of vulnerabilities in various LLM infrastructure, highlighting the breadth and severity of these risks.
+However, most existing research has predominantly focused on LLM safety, including adversarial attacks~\cite{andy2023universal}, jailbreaks~\cite{shen2024dan,xu2024jailbreak}, and backdoor attacks~\cite{li2024backdoorllm,zhao2025surveybackdoor}, which exploit vulnerabilities in the models themselves to manipulate outputs or bypass safety mechanisms.
+While these studies have provided valuable insights into LLM safety, they largely overlook the security properties of the underlying software systems that are far more prevalent in production environments.
+In other words, engineering teams often lack the visibility and tooling to assess the security posture of the entire LLM stack.
+Despite some emerging efforts to address vulnerabilities in LLM-integrated systems~\cite{liu2024llmrce,pedro2025prompt2sql,liu2025agentfuzz}, these investigations remain fragmented, and no prior work has provided a comprehensive and lifecycle-wide analysis of vulnerabilities across the LLM supply chain.
+For instance, it remains unclear how vulnerabilities are distributed across different stages and what root causes lead to these security issues.
+Moreover, the real-world security impact of these vulnerabilities remains underexplored.
+Without a systematic analysis of these aspects, developers lack the empirical evidence necessary to prioritize mitigations or redesign insecure workflows.